docsforadobe/after-effects-plugin-guide/docs/effect-details/tips-tricks.rst

 Clean Slate
 ================================================================================

-You don’t necessarily begin effect processing with a clean output slate.
+You don't necessarily begin effect processing with a clean output slate.
 Our Gaussian blur filter, in an effort to do so, performs the following before rendering:

 ::